wp-plugins/simple-user-profile/readme.txt

 == Description ==

 Simplify your user profile by removing fields your users don't need and removing or changing the section header text.
 You can minimize the profile down as far as only username, email, and change password.

+Upcoming Features in Next Update:
+- Hide categories by Role

 == Installation ==